The Fire Marshal also is rescinding all burning permits issued prior to the ban; permits can be reissued or extended when the ban is lifted

-“Out of abundance of caution along with DNR and neighboring counties (Pacific, Cowlitz, Lewis, Wahkiakum and Skamania) open burning in Clark County will be closed until Sept.
-30, said Clark County Fire Marshal Dan Young.
-“Recreational fires will still be allowed except in Skamania County.
+“Along with DNR and neighboring counties (Pacific, Cowlitz, Lewis, Wahkiakum and Skamania) open burning in Clark County will be closed until Sept.
+30,” said Clark County Fire Marshal Dan Young.

 Recreational campfires on forest lands are allowed only in improved fire pits in designated campgrounds, such as commercial campgrounds and local, county and state parks.
 On private land, recreational fires are permitted when built according to the following regulations:

 - Recreational fires must be in a metal-, stone- or masonry-lined fire pit such as those in improved campgrounds or available at home and garden stores.

 - Size may not exceed 3 feet in diameter by 2 feet in height.

 - Fires must be at least 25 feet from a structure or other combustible material and have at least 20 feet of clearance from overhead fuels such as tree limbs, patio covers or carports.